mallikprojects/hyperledger-k8/README.md

-# hyperledger-k8
+# Operating Hyperledger Fabric Network using Kubernetes (without cryptogen)
-Hyperledger Fabric on multiple hosts using Kubernetes
+This repository is a fork of https://github.com/APGGroeiFabriek/PIVT .
+I have done changes to use Fabric CA to generate certificates than using cryptogen(not Recommended for Production) utility.